From Evidence-Based Medicine to Knowledge Graph: Retrieval-Augmented Generation for Sports Rehabilitation and a Domain Benchmark: Introduction

 In summary, the main contributions of this study are as follows:

-\begin{itemize} \item We curate high-quality corpora covering 21 common conditions in sports rehabilitation along with domain-relevant general guidelines, and construct a knowledge graph comprising 357,844 nodes and 371,226 relationships. \item We propose a Bayesian-inspired reranking algorithm that calibrates the ranking scores of a cross-encoder by incorporating both semantic and evidence-grade information of candidate chunks without introducing predefined weights, enabling explicit consideration of evidence hierarchy during reranking. \item We present Sports Rehabilitation RAG (SR-RAG), which integrates the EBM framework into GraphRAG pipeline through a generalizable adaptation strategy, with sports rehabilitation as the validation domain. \item We develop a reusable benchmark for sports rehabilitation comprising 1,637 QA pairs and conduct systematic evaluation of SR-RAG through automated metrics and sampled expert clinician review, both confirming system reliability. \end{itemize}
+\begin{itemize} \item We curate a sports rehabilitation corpus (21 conditions) and construct a knowledge graph comprising 357,844 nodes and 371,226 edges. \item We propose BETR, a Bayesian-inspired reranking algorithm that calibrates ranking scores by learning evidence-grade biases from data without predefined weights. \item We present SR-RAG, integrating the EBM framework into GraphRAG through a generalizable adaptation strategy. \item We develop a reusable benchmark (1,637 QA pairs) and validate SR-RAG through both automated metrics and expert clinician review. \end{itemize}